Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 In addition, I'm thankful that I could write a second book in 2016, The Trump Factor: Unlocking the Secrets Behind the Trump Empire.

 Believe me, writing two books in one year was not expected, but I'm happy that the hard work is paying off.
-Both books are doing well and obviously, the Trump presidency has served as catalyst.
+Both books are doing well and obviously, the Trump presidency has served as a catalyst.

 When I reflect on the last few years as a writer, I never imagined that I would have written one book, let alone two, in one year.
 My friends and followers on Seeking Alpha have served as an inspiration to me and I am grateful for the opportunity to be of service.